Things to do at Boston Common

 26 Things to Do at Boston Common and the Public Garden

 The oldest public park in the United States is the Boston Common, and the Public Garden was the first public botanical garden.
-When you’re visiting Boston, you absolutely have to visit these historical parks!
-Both parks are located right next to each other, creating 70 acres of urban green space right in the middle of downtown Boston.
+I’ve visited Boston at least half a dozen times, and I always visit these parks.
+Together they have over 70 acres of urban green space right in the middle of downtown Boston.
 The parks are full of historical monuments, trails, and gardens.
-We’ve visited Boston numerous times over the years, and the Boston Common and Public Garden are one of my favorite places to spend a day in Boston.
-In this post, we’re sharing 26 things to do at the Boston Common and the Public Garden.
+In this post, I’m sharing 26 things to do at the Boston Common and the Public Garden.

 About Boston Common and the Public Garden